Your web browser is outdated and may be insecure

 • Start with their success: What’s the headline?
 What are you proud of?
 Start with the attention-grabbing success to hook the judges immediately

-• When writing your 500 words, please refer to the award criteria for the category you are nominating for and hit each point mentioned by providing solid evidence. that way, you’ll increase your chances of your nomination being shortlisted!
+• When writing your 500 words, please refer to the award criteria for the category you are nominating for and hit each point mentioned by providing solid evidence.
+Each point will be scored individually and that way, you’ll increase your chances of your nomination being shortlisted!

 • Please tell us specifically how your nominee has gone over and above the requirements of their role, and/or how they have made significant contributions to their field of work.